bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ## Google I/O, day 2

+I woke up in the morning, packed my things, left the hotel and took Caltrain from the SF station down to Mountain View, one last time.

 ## Arrested (almost)

-On the second day of I/O (Wed, May 15th) I didn't feel well and had to take a break from all the hustle happening at the venue.
+On that day, I didn't feel well and had to take a break from all the hustle happening at the venue.
 Some person that I had eaten lunch with suggested me to climb the nearby Shoreline Vista Point.
 I took his advice, walked out of the amphitheater, and headed towards the trail entrance.

 To my disappointment, I was greeted by this sign: